GewoonGijs/VID28/README.md

 If you need to control two steppers with one Arduino, you need 6 PWM outputs.
 That means you have to change the prescaler of timer0 as well Without any changes, this will disturb the behaviour of micros() and millis().
 There is a solution for that in the adapted arduino_framework (see https://github.com/GewoonGijs/platformio-pkg-framework-arduinoavr and the adapted file wiring.c in /cores/arduino/

 Have fun!!!

+N.B.
+The motors do have four pins, but from the datasheet it can be seen that pin 3 and 4 are simultaneoues high and low during the complete step cycle.
+Therefore i did connet pin 3 and 4 of the motor to the same I/O pin on the Arduino.